 While the concept of subrogation may seem daunting, its primary purpose is simply to ensure that a particular claim or debt is paid for by the person or entity actually responsible for it.
 It also gives specific rights to the substituted party who takes responsibility for the claim or debt.

-When you purchase car insurance, you are issued a policy that states what will be covered in the event of an accident resulting in property damage or personal injury.
-If you are involved in a car crash and another driver was entirely at fault, the insurer of the at-fault driver typically takes care of any medical bills or repair costs.
+When you purchase car insurance, you are issued a policy that states what will be covered if an accident results in property damage or personal injury.
+If you are involved in a car accident, and another driver was entirely at fault, the at-fault driver’s insurer typically takes care of any medical bills or repair costs.

 Subrogation is usually the last part of the insurance claims process.
 It sometimes transpires between insurance companies.
 However, it is important to know your subrogation rights in case there is an error that either costs you money or the right to file a claim in the future.